-Any transaction between AMPCFM and any of its related parties must comply the policies and procedures set out in the Dexus Conflicts of Interest and Related Party Transactions Policy.
-Inherent or potentialconflicts of interest are mitigated by the Conflicts of Interest Policy and by the controls set out in the Asset Valuation Policy applicable to the Fund including requirements relating to the use of independent valuers.
+Any transaction between the Responsible Entity and any of its related parties must comply the policies and procedures set out in the Dexus Conflicts of Interest and Related Party Transactions Policy.
+Inherent or potentialconflicts of interest are mitigated by the Conflicts of Interest and Related Party Transactions Policy and by the controls set out in the Asset Valuation Policy applicable to the Fund including requirements relating to the use of independent valuers.